If you access ESXi hosts through vCenter Server, you typically protect vCenter Server using a firewall.

 If you add firewalls between ESXi hosts and plan to migrate virtual machines between them, open ports in any firewall that divides the source host from the target hosts.

 Between the ESXi hosts and network storage such as NFS or iSCSI storage.
-These ports are not specific to VMware, and you configure them according to the specifications for your network.
+These ports are not specific to VMware.
+Configure them according to the specifications for your network.